 Holly Smith is a board-certified physician specializing in internal medicine and nephrology with a bachelor's degree in dietetics.

 A strong interest and passion for health and wellness, Holly is also a NASM certified personal trainer with a performance enhancement specialization.

 Holly enjoys long distance running, competing in Ironman triathlons.

 *Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
-This is not medical advice – simply very well-researched info on workouts for men.
+This is not medical advice – simply very well-researched info on workouts for men over 40.